Want to know some great fishing weekend getaways for you…

 Famous For: Toledo Bend has taken high billing on Bassmaster Magazine Bass Lakes for the last two years due to its overall excellence and great trophy potential.
 Toledo closed that ranking with 139 certified 10-pound-plus basses in 12 months and crazy numbers of 30-pound-plus tournament limits.

 Tips: Shallow-running spinnerbaits and square-billed crankbaits give excellent views through the spring when the fish are nearby shallow cover.
-Fish red lipless crankbaits covering submerged grass in beginning of the spring, and flip shallow covering any time spring rains and significant stain push bass under the cover.
+Fish red lipless crankbaits covering submerged grass at beginning of the spring, and flip shallow covering any time spring rains and significant stain push bass under the cover.

 Facilities: Above 70 boat access spots, including marinas, parks, resorts, and simple launch ramps, provide excellent access to all sections of Toledo Bend.